Recently in Men's Soccer Category

 at Penn State Hershey Children's Hospital with one goal in mind: conquering

-Several Penn State student-athletes spent 46 hours on their feet in the annual dance
+Several Penn State student-athletes danced in the annual dance

 marathon.
 Representing the Student

-Athlete Advisory Board (SAAB) were Kristin Carpenter from the women's
+Athlete Advisory Board (SAAB) will be Maggie Harding from women's volleyball,

 Several teams and coaches played an active role in THON events throughout